sangam14/alldaydevops2021/README.md

 ```

-## Demo 3 - Level Up Your Polcy as Code Skills with Terrascan Rego Editor
+## Demo 3 - Level Up Your Policy as Code Skills with Terrascan Rego Editor